inspmoore/papu/README.md

 ## What da? 🧐

 This little project is my humble attempt two bridge to worlds 🚠.
 The world of web apps and the world of native apps.
 Using [react native](https://facebook.github.io/react-native/) and [react dom](https://reactjs.org/).
 Majority of code share the same base.
-This means that almost every screen and component you see is an universal one, shared between those two platforms.
+This means that almost every screen and component you see is a universal one, shared between those two platforms.
 This reduces the codebase to maintain, thus reducing the cost of development 💰!

 ### What does it do?